uptouplaksh/Algo-DS-Hub-for-Hacktoberfest/CONTRIBUTING.md

     * In the description, link to the issue you are solving by writing `Closes #issue-number`.
     * Submit the PR!

+## Description

+A brief, one or two-sentence summary of the changes you've made.

+## Changes Made

+A bulleted list of the specific changes.
+For example:
+    * Added a new file: algorithms/searching/binary_search/python/binary_search.py
+    * Implemented the Binary Search algorithm.
+    * Included Time and Space Complexity analysis.

+## Related Issue

+Please link the issue that this PR is solving.
+For example:
+Closes #17

 ## Review Process

 Please note that the project maintainer (@YourUsername) will be automatically added as a reviewer to all pull requests.
 We will do our best to review your contribution within 48 hours.
 Thank you for your patience!